 - Supporting a person with dementia through the pandemic (staying safe and well, shopping)

 - Wellbeing and support services (support from Alzheimer’s Society, looking after your health)

 - Support in care homes (how care homes are protecting people, visiting arrangements)

-- Questions about coronavirus (answers to frequently asked questions on a range of topics)
+- Questions about coronavirus and dementia (answers to frequently asked questions on a range of topics)

 What is coronavirus?

 Coronavirus causes an illness (COVID-19) that mainly affects your lungs and airways.